 Something that I have noticed many people being excited about is food forests and forest gardens.
 Read on to learn about the what, why, how and when of food forests.

-A forest thrives with abundance and biodiversity, it is a self-maintained system.
+Forests are self-maintaining systems that thrive with abundance and biodiversity.
 It was people like Masanobu Fukuoka and Bill Mollison who pioneered the food forest concept, building on traditional knowledge.
+They observed how many inputs go into conventional agriculture, yet forest function perfectly with no human inputs.
+The food forest concept was further developed by Robert Hart, Dave Jacke and Eric Toensmeier, they went on to write books on the subject.
 Their work lead to refining the concept of food forests and stimulated global interest, creating a surge of research and further development.
-A food forest is a seven-layer diverse assembly of plants, shrubs and trees that provide for human needs.
+A food forest is a seven-layer diverse assembly of plants, shrubs and trees that provide food, fuel, fibre, fodder, fertiliser, pharmaceuticals and fun!
 It is the multiple layers that make it different from an orchard.
-Food forest function as a living ecosystem, so they can become super productive and designed to provide perennial vegetables, nuts and fruit throughout the year.
+Food forest function as a living ecosystem, so they can become super productive and designed to provide year round harvests.

 There is a big opportunity to regenerate degraded land to productivity through combining swales and or terraces with food forests.
 Food forests are particularly suited to stabilizing slopes and preventing erosion on hillsides.
 Roughly 45% of the world’s farmland is classed as sloping at an 8% angle or higher.

 A sector and zone analysis will provide the information for the sound placement of a food forest.
-As always, following the water access structures process will give a framework and highlight the limiting factors contributing to the creation of a realistic design.
+As always, following the water access, structures process will ensure a framework and highlight the limiting factors contributing to the creation of a realistic design.
 Implementation of the design can be done incrementally in phases of manageable strips or pockets, depending on the availability of time and resources.
 It can be extended and tweaked over time.
 Cutting and transplants can be made from the first sections and planted into new sections and lessons learned from earlier stages can also be directly applied.
 The biggest challenge is harvesting a food forest.
-This can be resolved by having food forests in pockets and harvested by hand, which makes them ideal community projects.
+This can be resolved with adequate access and harvested by hand, which makes them ideal community projects.

 One of the reasons why the establishment of food forests can go wrong is that they do not receive enough water.
 Here, in the Mediterranean, the best time to plant out or extend a food forest is ideally autumn, or if not spring.
 This gives the system time to get established as the temperatures are milder and there is higher rainfall.
 Watering systems need to be in place for the dryer months.
 It is especially important to control the weeds in the first couple of years, typically done through planting ground covers and heavy mulching (newspapers cover with wood chips works well).